 2016 Annual Meeting dates and theme announced

-The 2016 ACHRC Annual Meeting “The Public Humanities” will be held in Adelaide on Friday 11 and Saturday 12 November, with a workshop and pre-meetings on Thursday 10 November and a Seminar on Public Value on Monday 14 November.
-The meeting will be hosted by the ACHRC, The Centre for the History of Emotions and Flinders University and will take place at the State Library of South Australia’s Hetzel Theatre in the Institute Building on the corner of North Terrace and Kintore Ave.
+The 2016 ACHRC Annual Meeting “The Public Humanities” will be held in Adelaide on Friday 11 and Saturday 12 November, with a workshop and pre-meetings on Thursday 10 November.
+The meeting will be hosted by the ACHRC, The Centre for the History of Emotions and Flinders University and will take place at the State Library of South Australia’s Hetzel Theatre in the Institute Building on the corner of North Terrace and Kintore Avenue, and Flinders in the City, Victoria Square.

 The ACHRC conference on the Public Humanities focuses on a core aspect of humanities research that is particularly germane to research centres in universities and collecting institutions: the integral role of engagement with publics.
 This is really how the impact of our sector needs to be understood: in the long and dynamic threads of dialogue between researchers and publics on issues such as justice, creativity, decolonization, and heritage.
 The capacity of the humanities to deal with qualitative emotion as well as the quantitative facts of history and culture is crucial here.
 Any understanding of a cultures past, present, and future requires an articulation of feelings as well as of facts.